 The use of web scrapers can be diverse, such as monitoring online trends or news, updating existing data sets by extracting information from websites and analyzing them further, maintaining sites, detecting broken links, and correcting them.

-In addition to being done manually, the software is generally used to automate it.
-Python is a popular language for web scraping because it has several libraries that make it easy to scrape data from websites.
+Web scraping is generally done manually or using software to automate it.
+Python is a popular language for web scraping because it has several libraries that make it easy to scrape website data.

 import pandas as pd